The Relational Origins of Rules in Online Communities: Findings

 \subsection{Customizing the Adopted Rule Set}

 Customizing the adopted rule set was a natural next step for many leaders.
-After all, the communities from which they found their initial rule sets often differ in their specific goals.
-Several interviewees from Fandom and Reddit offered insight into this process.
-FA1, a leader of a Fandom wiki documenting fashion trends, explained that ``it would be nice'' if every other Fandom wiki had the same rules, but that rules have to be modified to each community's unique needs: ``every community is different.''
+After all, the communities from which they drew their initial rule sets often differ in their specific goals.
+Interviewees from Fandom and Reddit offered insight into this process.
+FA1 explained that ``it would be nice'' if every other Fandom wiki had the same rules, but that rules have to be modified to each community's unique needs: ``every community is different.''
 Leaders often searched for specific kinds of rules from different communities to solve their problems.
-FA4, the leader of a Fandom wiki for a comic book franchise, described this process in the context of creating a rule on image usage by customizing the image policy from another wiki: \begin{quote} ``We didn't just copy the rules.
+FA4 described this process in the context of creating a rule on image usage by customizing the image policy from another wiki: \begin{quote} ``We didn't just copy the rules.
 We saw exactly what those other communities were asking of their users---and we saw what worked for us, what didn't, and what the other sites were not asking.
-And then we adjusted to our specific community.'' \end{quote} We note that changes were not driven purely based on differences in community topic.
-Leaders also described trying to improve the language or normative effect of a rule.
+And then we adjusted to our specific community.'' \end{quote} We note that changes were not driven purely by differences in community topic.
+Leaders also described trying to improve the language or effect of a rule.
 For example, R4 based their rules on other communities they had led and made them ``better to a certain degree.''
 Sometimes leaders described these edits to other rules as minimal and changing them ``a little bit.''
 (FV12) Other times, the process of rewriting the rules could be ``agonizing'' (FV11) as leaders struggled to make their rules ``well-written.''